XiangpengHao/bf-tree-docs/README.md

 The core of Bf-Tree are the mini-page abstraction and the buffer pool to support it.

-Thank you for your time on Bf-Tree, I'm all ears for any feedback!
+Thank you for your time on Bf-Tree, I'm all ears for feedbacks!

 ## Mini-pages